paul-hammant/tbd/content/game-changers/index.md

-He says "Integrate and build the system many times a day, every time a task is completed", and goes on to detail a reserved workstation, that a developer pair would sidle up at the appropriate moment to prove that their code contribution was integrateable, and therefore good for team mates to depend on at that moment.
+He says "Integrate and build the system many times a day, every time a task is completed", and goes on to detail a reserved workstation, that a developer pair would sidle up at the appropriate moment to prove that their code contribution was integrateable, and therefore good for teammates to depend on at that moment.
 That last notification was often oral at that time "build passes, gang".

 He calls out a requirement for "fast integration/build/test cycles".
 This is key.
 In fact, every pro Trunk Based Development